Simha-Reddy/SimpleScribeVA_Offline/SimpleScribeVA_Offline/README.md

 # SimpleScribeVA (Offline Version)

-**SimpleScribeVA** is a privacy-respecting, offline-first virtual medical scribe tool.
+**SimpleScribeVA** is a privacy-focused, offline-first tool for virtual medical scribing.
 This version is intended for use with the secure LLM of your choosing, such as VA GPT beta.

-It allows clinicians to record patient encounters, transcribe audio locally using Whisper.cpp, and structure notes using prompt templates like SOAP or H&P.
+It allows clinicians to transcribe audio (dictations or patient visits) entirely on their computer using Whisper.cpp, and structure notes using prompt templates like SOAP or H&P.

 **This offline version does not require an OpenAI API key** — instead of generating notes automatically, users can copy a prompt of your choosing + transcript content (either a dictation or a patient visit) to paste into the **VA GPT Beta** interface.

-> ⚠️ This repository **does not include the Whisper model" you will need to actually transcribe, due to the large file size of the model.
+> ⚠️ This repository **does not include the Whisper model** you will need to actually transcribe, due to the large file size of the model.
 You will need to download that model (ggml-small.en.bin) directly from https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-small.en.bin or https://huggingface.co/ggerganov/whisper.cpp/tree/main, and save it in the whispercpp folder of this program.
+> **However, release 1.0.0 does include the model and can be found at https://github.com/Simha-Reddy/SimpleScribeVA_Offline/releases/tag/v1.0.0**

 > ⚠️ *AS OF THIS WRITING ON 4/16/25, THIS SOFTWARE IS NOT OFFICIALLY ENDORSED BY THE VA.
 IN ADDITION, PLEASE REVIEW THE INCLUDED LICENSE.
 IN PARTICULAR, THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.*